FineDialFact: A benchmark for Fine-grained Dialogue Fact Verification: The FineDialFact Benchmark

 \section{The FineDialFact Benchmark}

-Previous works \cite{gupta2021dialfact, chen2024diahalu} on dialogue fact verification focus solely on whether the response is factually correct or if there is insufficient information to make a judgment.
-However, a response may contain factual, incorrect, as well as non-verifiable facts, and only verifying the response is coarse-grained.
+Previous works \cite{gupta2021dialfact, chen2024diahalu} on dialogue fact verification focus solely on whether the response is factually correct or has insufficient information to make a judgment.
+However, a response may contain factually correct and incorrect facts, as well as non-verifiable factual claims, and only verifying the response is coarse-grained.

-To detect the hallucinations in dialogue in a fine-grained way, we aim to verify the atomic fact split by the response.
-As there are no existing dialogue datasets containing atomic facts, we build one from public dialogue datasets: (1) we generate dialogue response by LLMs as sampling hallucinated exmaples, see Section~\ref{Sec:Dialogue response geneation} for details; we split the dialogue response into atomic facts based on few-shot learning, as described in Section~\ref{Sec:Atomic fact splitting}; we describe retrieving knowledge, data annotation and evaluation metrics in Sections~\ref{Sec:Knowledge Retriever}, ~\ref{Sec:Dataset Annotation}, and ~\ref{Sec:metrics} respectively.
+To detect hallucinations in dialogue at a fine-grained level, we aim to verify each verifiable atomic fact extracted from the response.
+As there are no existing dialogue datasets containing atomic facts, we build one extending public dialogue datasets: (1) we generate dialogue response by LLMs as sampling hallucinated examples, see Section~\ref{Sec:Dialogue response geneation} for details; (2) we split the dialogue response into atomic facts based on few-shot learning, as described in Section~\ref{Sec:Atomic fact splitting}; (3) we describe retrieving knowledge (Section~\ref{Sec:Knowledge Retriever}), manual (Section~\ref{Sec:Dataset Annotation}) and automated data annotation (Section~\ref{sec:automated_annotation}), and evaluation metrics (Section~\ref{Sec:metrics}).